 Foam rolling is a necessary evil.
 Why not make that task easier by gifting the runner in your life the Trigger Point Performance GRID, which is specifically designed to stimulate and release muscle knots (or trigger points) via localized rolling.
 The multi-density foam has a 3D geometric pattern that mimics a massage therapist’s hands, so your pal should be back up and running in no time. $35

 It’s not sorcery; it’s just HydraPak.
-The 500-mL Ultra Flask weighs a mere 1.4 ounces so runners going fast and light will barely notice it — until they need a sip.
-The soft, collapsible flask fits neatly into running vest pockets like above or can be held while on the move if that’s your friend’s jam.
-The Ultra Flask comes with a drink tube, but the bite valve can also be attached directly to the lid for those not wanting to suck through a straw. $19
+The 500-mL UltraFlask Speed 500 weighs a mere 1.4 ounces so runners going fast and light will barely notice it — until they need a sip.
+Fitting up to 17 ounces of liquid, the soft, collapsible flask fits neatly into running vest pockets like above or can be held while on the move if that’s your friend’s jam.
+A nifty race-ready update: the Speedfill™ cap flips open for quick refills at aid stations.
+The UltraFlask comes with an extra-long drink tube, but the bite valve can also be attached directly to the lid for those not wanting to suck through a straw. $22

 Need more inspiration?
 Check out our Best Gifts for Outdoorsy Kids, Best Gifts for Skiers, Best Gifts for Outdoorsy Dogs (and Their Humans), Best Gifts for Hikers, Best Gifts for Campers, Best Gifts for Less Than $50 and Best Gifts for Snowboarders.